mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <div class="notice-info" markdown="1">
 #### ProTip: Blending with a Non-Pencil Stylus
 If you're looking for more control and accuracy over your blends, try a capacitive stylus instead of your finger.
-As long as the tip of your stylus is big enough and Pencil is connected this should work.
+As long as the tip of the stylus is big enough and Pencil is connected this should work.
 I've had success using a [Pogo Connect][pogo-stylus] and some [cheap styli][cheap-stylus] I picked up from Amazon.
 </div>

 <figure>